Installing a BlackBerry Radar-M device

 Start your installation on the exterior wall of the right-hand trailer/container door.

 Note: You must install each module horizontally.
 Vertically positioned modules are not supported.
 For most accurate sensor calibration, installation on empty trailers/containers is highly recommended.

 CAUTION: If installing on a trailer/container with dual, side-hinged doors, be sure to secure any open doors to your trailer/container, prior to starting the installation, to avoid injury from swinging doors.

 IMPORTANT: Please do not perform the battery connection process until you are ready to install and associate the BlackBerry Radar modules on your asset.
 Once the battery is connected, please complete the module installation and association, as soon as you can, to conserve battery life.

 Remove the device from the package.
 Remove the cardboard spacers and place them in the device box.

 Separate the external module from the internal module.
 To completely separate the two modules, you need to guide the cable connector through the hole on the rear of the internal module.

 Note: Even if you do not plan to use the standard screws that have shipped with the device for your installation, it is important that you remove these screws from the external module, prior to installing the device.
 Do not install the device with screws stored in this module.

-Clean the installation surface with a towel, then mark the height where the device will be installed on the door of the trailer/container.
+After ensuring that the installation surface is clean, mark the height where the device will be installed on the door of the trailer/container.
 Note that: